beraksha/Python-Network-Port-Scanner/README.md

 # Python-Network-Port-Scanner
 A Python-based network port scanner to identify open ports and their services on a target host.
-Built to learn network programming and cybersecurity concepts.

 ## Features
 - Scans ports using multithreading for speed.